-Here’s what I found :
+Here’s a list of the learning games I found :

 Developed by DoSomething.org “rocks the gaming world by offering you a thrilling ride through the world of social entrepreneurship as you earn Karma in virtual communities across the US.”
-Also offers a teachers curriculum
+Also offers a teachers curriculum.

 “What is it like to live in poverty, struggling every day to stay healthy, keep out of debt, and get educated?
 Find out now in this challenging role playing game created by the High School students in Global Kids with the game developers at Gamelab, in which you take responsibility for a family of five in rural Haiti.”
 From UNICEF with Microsoft support.